minnojs/minnojs.github.io/content/en/blog/tutorials/free-web-iat.md

 ### Running other web studies

 MinnoJS can be used to run any study, not only IAT studies.
 Once you learn how to use it, you can use it to run your web studies for free.
+If you want a workshop on how to program studies with MinnoJS, try [contacting](mailto:baranan@tauex.tau.ac.il) [me](https://www.tau.ac.il/~baranan/index.html) at baranan@tauex.tau.ac.il.

 ### Any questions?